linolayani/linoleparquet.github.io/content/posts/2025/debbuging-story-datadog-argocd/index.md

 ---
-title: "Debugging story time: Deploying datadog with ArgoCD"
+title: "Issue #1: Datadog operator randomly restarts"
 author: "Lino Layani"
 date:
 lastmod: 2025-01-11T18:35:02.510Z
-tags: ["China", "Infrastructure", "AWS"]
+tags: ["Datadog", "ArgoCD", "Infrastructure as code"]
 draft: true
 summary: ""

-cover:
+# cover:
-  image: /posts/2025/operating-services-in-china/images/wall-china.webp
+#   image: /posts/2025/operating-services-in-china/images/wall-china.webp
-  alt: "What happens when you type test.webiste.com in your browser ?"
+#   alt: "What happens when you type test.webiste.com in your browser ?"
 ---

-Fresh new installation of EKS.
-Set up ArgoCD as our CD deployment engine.
-Our various datadog client logs dropping traces and metrics frequently: let's investigate.
-Noticed datadog's agents, installed as a deamonset, randomly restart after ~15min.
+## Context

+### The setup

+We're in the early phase of adopting EKS.
+We use ArgoCD as our GitOps solution.
+We follow a monorepo gitops strategy: all applications installed on a cluster, both business and cluster addons, are defined in a single gitops repository.
+CIs of business applications update the repo with the image tag to be deployed.
+Argo reads the desired state from it.

+[Schema ?? ]

+## The error

+Datadog metrics are not reliable: traces, logs and metrics drops frequently.

+## The diagnostic

+My first instinct tells me to check the datadog operator's logs.
+Nothing there.
+Continuing with my second instinct: check the pod's events.
+I start investigating.
+I notice the datadog containers restarts randomly.

 [ gif / datadog / restart ]